-Montana medical assistants are unlicensed health support professionals who are required to work under the supervision of a Montana licensed physician or podiatrist, who is responsible for assigning administrative and clinical tasks to the medical assistant.
-All duties that medical assistants perform must be related to the physician’s specialty practice.
+As unlicensed support staff, Montana medical assistants, are required to work under the supervision of a Montana licensed physician or podiatrist, who is responsible for assigning all administrative and clinical tasks.

 - Performs invasive procedures

 - Administers medicine

 Medical assistants in Montana are NOT allowed to perform the following tasks:

 - Invasive procedures in which human tissue is cut or altered by mechanical or energy forms (including electrical or laser energy or ionizing radiation), unless the physician or podiatrist is on site

 - Care for an in-patient admitted to an acute care hospital facility licensed by DPHHS

 - Monitor conscious sedation, unless under the direct supervision of a physician or podiatrist

 - Administer fluids or medications through an IV, unless under the direct supervision of a physician or podiatrist